fjcloud/transcript-app/prompt.md

 2. User either:
    - Clicks "Record" → records audio → stops recording → gets WAV file
    - Clicks "Upload" → selects a WAV file from their computer
+3. User selects the audio language from dropdown (or leaves as "Auto-detect")
-3. User clicks "Transcribe"
+4. User clicks "Transcribe"
-4. Frontend sends WAV file to Go server (`POST /transcribe`)
+5. Frontend sends WAV file and language to Go server (`POST /transcribe`)
-5. Go server forwards request to Whisper API
+6. Go server forwards request with language parameter to Whisper API
-6. Transcription result is returned and displayed to the user
+7. Transcription result is returned and displayed to the user